scionassociation/scion-cppki_I-D/draft-dekater-scion-pki.md

 In the context of a TRC update,

-- A certificate is *changing* if the certificate is part of the `certificates` sequence in the predecessor TRC, but no longer part of the `certificates` sequence in the updated TRC.
-Instead, the `certificates` sequence of the updated TRC holds another certificate of the *same type* and with the *same distinguished name*.
+- A certificate is changing if the certificate is part of the `certificates` sequence in the predecessor TRC, but no longer part of the `certificates` sequence in the updated TRC.
+Instead, the `certificates` sequence of the updated TRC holds another certificate of the same type and with the same distinguished name.
-- A certificate is *new* if there is **no** certificate of the same type and distinguished name at all in the `certificates` sequence of the predecessor TRC.
+- A certificate is new if there is no certificate of the same type and distinguished name at all in the `certificates` sequence of the predecessor TRC.

 Every new sensitive or regular voting certificate in a TRC attaches a signature to the TRC.
 This is done to ensure that the freshly included voting entity agrees with the contents of the TRC it is now part of.